-A: Robin Hungerford, our Natural Dental Cleaning Provider, works hard to establish a trusting relationship with your pet by using positive reinforcement and doing calming touch massage.
+A: Robin Hungerford, a Natural Dental Cleaning Provider, works hard to establish a trusting relationship with your pet by using positive reinforcement and doing calming touch massage.
 Robin sits on the floor with your pet so she feels secure and safe.
 Smaller breed dogs and cats are lovingly wrapped in a blanket for the cleaning.
 Larger breeds of dogs can sit or stand—whichever makes them more comfortable and secure, and Robin will stand alongside them for their cleaning.
 All dental cleaning happens in a quiet and calming environment with minimal distractions to provide the best experience for your pet.

-Q: What is the standard procedure for “natural dental cleaning”?
+Q: What is the standard procedure for “Natural Dental Cleaning”?

 Q: Can my pet eat or drink after the treatment?

 A: Yes.
 Natural Dental Cleanings are non-invasive and there are no restrictions before or afterwards.
 Patients may receive a snack or chew treat as a reward.
 The only exception is for patients receiving a fluoride treatment, when eating and drinking is delayed for 30 minutes.

 Q: How often should I have my pet’s teeth cleaned?